Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "...
 As for me," Telos coughed. "...well… I will travel elsewhere.
 Don't bother finding me; that is of the least worry for you two."

-He gave a caring stare.
+He offered them a gentle, caring look.

 "Go.
 Leave.
 I have no business attending to both of you.
 However… there is one last thing I need to say."